Fannon/mobo-documentation/README.md

 * Download the documentation at [GitBook](https://www.gitbook.com/book/fannon/mobo-documentation)

 ## Screenshots
-The mobo model is developed with your favorite text editor:
+The mobo development model can be developed with your favorite text editor:

 ![text-editor](/_img/editor.png)

 ----------------------------------------------------------------

 Mobo is a console application.
-It validates, generates and uploads your model in realtime:
+It validates, generates and uploads your model in real-time:

 ![cli](/_img/mobo-cli.gif)

 ----------------------------------------------------------------

-There is a webapp that allows you to browse your development model and the resulting wikitext:
+There is a web application that allows you to browse your development model and the resulting wikitext:

 ![webapp](/_img/mobo-inspector.gif)